fxwiegand/jpf/README.md

 # jpf
-Pretty format all you json files at once in place with a single word
+Pretty format all you json files at once in place with three characters